kousha1999/kousha1999.github.io/posts/postMessage-vulnerabilities.md

 * Sender Origin is set to `*`
 * Receiver does not verify the origin of the sender
 * Receiver does not sanitize the data which received

+The first one is obvious and we pointed out before.
+Now I want to show you how to abuse the second and third misconfigurations.

+As we already discussed, receiver wait for an event (based on the type of `addEventListener()`) then a function will call, but we didn't said who can send data to receiver?!
+There is a simple answer, **EVERYONE**!